lineality/invert_colors_minimal_chrome_extension/README.md

 This is a minimal chrome extension to invert colors in a browser tab, e.g. to reduce eye-strain by turning inscrutably white pages black.
 This requires no permissions.
-If the version you have tries to get any permissions, please stop figure out what is going on.
+If the version you have tries to get any permissions, please stop and figure out what is going on, check the code, check default settings (which may be outside of the extension itself).

 A trade-off of the extreme minimalism, is that the extension does not toggle or reset if you refresh the tab.
 You will need to open a new tab to turn